dreimer7/BasketballFinalProject/README.md

 **⚠️ Notes**
 - No local setup is required
 - A pre-collected dataset is included for faster execution

+## ❓ Research Question
+Which early-career performance factors lead to a star-level contract during a player’s career?

+## 📊 Data Sources
+- Player statistics sourced from Basketball-Reference using Gabriel Pastorello's [BRScraper](https://github.com/GabrielPastorello/BRScraper)
+- Player contract information scraped from Basketball-Reference by searching each team-season page and matching the player's PeakSalaryPercent (see Definitions) to their row

 ## 📖 Definitions:
 - **"Star-level" contract**: A contract that is greater than 20% of the salary cap for the given year